 Cryptocurrency investing at Schwab

-The topic of cryptocurrency has been in the media for years, but we're now seeing it take a more prominent place in the mainstream investing landscape with more advisors—and their clients—expressing interest in this asset class.
+The topic of cryptocurrency has been in the media for years, but we're now seeing it take a more prominent role in the mainstream investing landscape with more advisors—and their clients—expressing interest in this asset class.
 If you're new to the discussion, you're not alone.
 In fact, 88% of advisors received questions about cryptocurrency from their clients in 2023, which was reflected in the Bitwise/VettaFi 2024 Benchmark Survey of Financial Advisors Attitudes Toward Crypto Assets conducted in January 2024.

 Cryptocurrency basics